Hemapadmavathi-sanka/JPA-project/README.md

-# JPAProject - Employee Management System
+# JPA Project - Employee Management System

 A Java EE web application that demonstrates full CRUD (Create, Read, Update, Delete) functionality for managing employee records using the Java Persistence API (JPA).
 The project follows a clean layered architecture separating the Controller, Service, DAO, and Entity layers.
 The front end is built with JSP pages styled with pure CSS.